mongodb/mongodb-atlas-kubernetes/README.md

-# MongoDB Atlas Operator
+# MongoDB Atlas Operator (trial version)
 [![MongoDB Atlas Operator](https://github.com/mongodb/mongodb-atlas-kubernetes/workflows/Test/badge.svg)](https://github.com/mongodb/mongodb-atlas-kubernetes/actions/workflows/test.yml?query=branch%3Amain)
 [![MongoDB Atlas Go Client](https://img.shields.io/badge/Powered%20by%20-go--client--mongodb--atlas-%2313AA52)](https://github.com/mongodb/go-client-mongodb-atlas)

-Welcome to the MongoDB Atlas Operator - a Kubernetes Operator which manages MongoDB Atlas Clusters from Kubernetes.
+The MongoDB Atlas Operator provides a native integration between the Kubernetes orchestration platform and MongoDB Atlas — the only multi-cloud document database service that gives you the versatility you need to build sophisticated and resilient applications that can adapt to changing customer demands and market trends.

-> Current Status: *beta*.
+> Current Status: *trial version*.
 The Operator gives users the ability to provision
 > Atlas projects, clusters and database users using Kubernetes Specifications and bind connection information
 > into applications deployed to Kubernetes.
 More features like private endpoints, backup management, LDAP/X.509 authentication, etc.
-> are not supported yet.
+> are yet to come.

 ## Quick Start guide
 ### Step 1.
 Deploy Kubernetes operator using all in one config file